aws-samples/sample-codetalk-API321/README.md

 # re:Invent Code Talk Demo - API321 Solving the Observability Mystery with AWS Step Functions

 This repository contains AWS Step Functions demos showcasing distributed map processing, state transition throttling and cross account invocations.
 Please note the sample provided here is for the purpose of demo and not for production use.
+Please review the [security best practices documentation](https://docs.aws.amazon.com/security/) for additional security considerations to be used in production environments.

 ## Architecture Overview